Edmund Bedingfield

+Family background

-Edmund Bedingfield was the third son of Sir Edmund Bedingfield, Knight of the Bath (who had licence to build Oxburgh Hall, Norfolk in 1482), and his second wife Dame Margaret, daughter of Sir John Scott (Marshal of Calais), of Scot's Hall in Kent.
-Sir Edmund the father died in 1496-97, making his will at Calais.
+He was the third son of Sir Edmund Bedingfield, Knight of the Bath (who had licence to build Oxburgh Hall, Norfolk in 1482), and his second wife Dame Margaret, daughter of Sir John Scott (Marshal of Calais), of Scot's Hall in Kent.
+Sir Edmund the father died in 1496–97, making his will at Calais.
 His widow died in 1514, having made her will the previous year, in which she established the Bedingfield chapel in St John's parish church at Oxborough.

-Edmund Bedingfield married Grace Marney, daughter of Henry Marney, 1st Baron Marney, before 1509.
-She died in or after 1553.
 His eldest brother was Sir Thomas Bedingfield, who died without male issue.
 The second brother, Robert, was in holy orders, and therefore the estates passed him by, and descended to Edmund as heir.
 Bedingfield's sister Mary was the first wife of Sir Edward Echyngham.

+Career

+Edmund Bedingfield married Grace Marney, daughter of Henry Marney, 1st Baron Marney, before 1509.
+She died in or after 1553.

-In 1523 Bedingfield was knighted for bravery by Charles Brandon, 1st Duke of Suffolk on the occasion of the taking of the French town of Montdidier.
+In November 1523 Bedingfield was knighted for bravery by Charles Brandon, 1st Duke of Suffolk on the occasion of the taking of the French town of Montdidier, according to some sources, at the "field of Roye".
+Bedingfield went to France with Henry VIII in October 1532.